Johandika/Job-Seeker-App-ReactNative/README.md

 ## Description

-This is a job search application with 3 pages, including Home, Job Detail, and Apply Job.
+This is a job seeker application with 3 pages, including Home, Job Detail, and Apply Job.
 The application is built with React Native, Expo, and utilizes the API from Rapid API.
 It provides several functionalities such as job search, fetching data from Rapid API, show more function, and apply job function.

 ## Demo